Washington and Oregon Surety and Contract Bonds

 There are many different types of contract bonds that you can get, depending on what type of industry you are in.
 There are bonds for general contractors, specialty contractors, electric contractors, etc. The amount of the bond also varies and can be determined at the time of purchase.
 They are typically between $5,000 – $100,000 but can be even larger.

-A surety bond is not an insurance policy, it is a guarantee that the contractor will perform the obligation as stated in the bond.
-If the contractor fails to perform the obligation, the surety bond provider will make a payout to the client up to the bond limit.
+A surety bond is not exactly an insurance policy, it is a guarantee that the contractor will perform the obligation as stated in the bond.
+If the contractor fails to perform the obligation, the surety bond provider will make a payout to the client up to the bond limit – phew!

 If you are in need of a surety bond, call Vern Fonk today to learn more.
-Our expert staff can help you find a bond that works for both the contractor and the client and get it to you fast!
+Our expert staff can help you find a bond that works quickly and effectively for both the contractor and the client so you can now both smile and get along.

 Reasons to Get a Surety Bond